 - I like to run off the edge at a corner for making a wine bag, and then start a new seam.
 It's easier than trying to turn a nice corner, and I think makes these corners more secure.
 Here I ran off the first corner, started again.
 Continue sewing until you are about 3-inches from where you started sewing.
 Backstitch to secure.

-- OPTIONAL: You can 'box' the bottom to take out some of the excess fabric.
+- OPTIONAL for the bottom of the bag: You can 'box' the bottom to take out some of the excess fabric.
 Here is how to 'box a bottom'.
 Place pins about 1-1/2" from each corner.

 - Sew diagonally from one pin to the other across each of the four corners.